omnypay/omnypay-sdk-android/README.md

 ```

 ### Checkin basket at point of Sale terminal
 Register a Checkin of the shopper at the Point of Sale through a scan of a QR code or a beacon.
-Either way the application should pass the Point of Sale(POS) Id mapped to the QR code.
+Either way, the application should pass the Point of Sale(POS) Id mapped to the QR code.

 Prerequisites:
 - AutenticatedShopper